paczkow/paczkow.dev/src/content/blog/write-to-future-self.md

 ---
 author: paczkow
 pubDatetime: 2023-12-15
 title: How to never forget any information?
-Be kind to your future self.
+Write to future self.
-postSlug: be-kind-to-your-future-self
+postSlug: write-to-future-self
 description: As a developer, you should focus on solving problems, not storing information.
 Our brains aren't warehouses, delegate storing to your Second Brain
 featured: true
 tags: